mor88888888/e-deletion-toolkit/README.md

 ### Obsfuscation VBScript files (optional)

-VBScript files in this repository (`.txt` extension) can be obfuscated to reduce detection by signature-based security solutions:
+VBScript files in this repository can be obfuscated using [VBScript_Obfuscator](https://github.com/DoctorLai/VBScript_Obfuscator.git) to reduce detection by signature-based security solutions:

 ```shell
 # Clone the obfuscator